 Understanding interfacing is essential to sewing clothing that looks neat and keeps its shape wear after wear.
 To construct great garments, you must embrace interfacing as your friend.

 Shirts need interfacing in the collars, facings and necklines where the collar attaches.
 This soft fabric also benefited from interfacing to support the center front buttons and buttonholes and the hemlines.
 The Design section of the Shirt Variations pattern has plenty of additional information about interfacings to help you make good choices.

 After I cut out the shirt, I used a fabric scrap to make an interfacing sample.
 This is one step to include whenever you are interfacing a garment.
 Take scraps of interfacing you think will work and fuse them to the scrap with your iron and press cloth.

 I began with the Envy Silk and Soft Stretch.
 Then I added some French Fuse for further investigation.
 Fold a hem into the fused sample and press it into place to determine which products offer the structure you are looking for.

-When Fit for Art was in it’s infancy, our Interfacing Samplers included one-yard pieces of 3 different interfacings.
-In 2015 we added a 4th type of interfacing.
+When Fit for Art was in its infancy, our Interfacing Samplers included one-yard pieces of three different interfacings.
+In 2015, we added a fourth type of interfacing.
 In 2016 we began packaging the two lightest weight interfacings in a smaller package for knits and fine fabrics.

 We love offering you the best tools for your sewing projects.
-Now, in 2018, we are offering our 4 signature interfacings by the yard so you can stock up on your favorites without purchasing the sampler packs.
-The first 20 Fit for Art friends to purchase 3 or more yards of interfacing will receive a free silk organza press cloth and instruction page.
-With their order.
-So, purchase your favorites.
-That way you will always be prepared with the tools you need for your next sewing project.
+Now, we offer our four signature interfacings by the yard, so you can stock up on your favorites without purchasing the sampler packs.
+We encourage you to purchase your favorites.
+That way, you will always be prepared with the tools you need for your next sewing project.

 Happy Sewing, RAE